open995/Data-Whisperer/README.md

 ## ⚠️ Disclaimer

 Data Whisperer is designed for legitimate OSINT research and digital forensics.
 Always ensure you have proper authorization before analyzing data.
-The authors are not responsible for misuse of this tool.
+I am not responsible for misuse of this tool.

 ## 🙏 Acknowledgments